What to Look for When Buying Essential Oils For Anxiety

 As a rule, avoid buying essential oils from a company that prices all of its oils the same.
 The process of extraction can vary enormously from one plant to the next, and it makes no sense that an expensive and rare essential oil could be priced anywhere near the same as a common and lower priced essential oil.
 Pricing practices like this suggest that the oils are either synthetic or of low quality.

-Never buy essential oils in plastic bottles as the oils can dissolve plastic and contaminate the product.
+Never buy essential oils for anxiety in plastic bottles as the oils can dissolve plastic and contaminate the product.

 Terms such as “therapeutic grade” or “clinical grade” have been used by essential oil suppliers to claim the superiority of their oils over other suppliers’ oils.
 This had become commonplace and these terms are not standardized and mean whatever the supplier using them wants them to mean.
 As stated before, essential oils are not regulated by the FDA.
 Although these suppliers are not necessarily being misleading about their essential oils, they are using specific words that do not apply to specific properties.